-20.11.20.22 DEMOLITION AND RENOVATION ACTIVITIES; FUGITIVE DUST CONTROL CONSTRUCTION PERMIT AND ASBESTOS NOTIFICATION REQUIREMENTS: No person shall demolish any building containing over 75,000 cubic feet of space without first delivering to the department a fugitive dust control construction permit application and fugitive dust control plan with the fee required by 20.11.2 NMAC.
+20.11.20.22 DEMOLITION AND RENOVATION ACTIVITIES; [PERMIT REQUIRED;] FUGITIVE DUST CONTROL CONSTRUCTION PERMIT AND ASBESTOS NOTIFICATION [REQUIRED] REQUIREMENTS: No person shall demolish any building containing over 75,000 cubic feet of space without first [obtaining] delivering to the department a fugitive dust control construction permit application and fugitive dust control plan with the fee required by 20.11.2 NMAC.
 No active operations shall commence until a department manager, supervisor, scientist, field operations officer or health specialist signs a fugitive dust control construction permit and a copy of the signed permit is available at the site of active operations.
 Failure to obtain a fugitive dust control construction permit prior to commencement of demolition activities as described in 20.11.20.22 NMAC shall be a violation of 20.11.20 NMAC.
 All demolition and renovation activities shall employ reasonably available control measures at all times, and, when removing asbestos containing materials (ACM), shall also comply with the federal standards incorporated in 20.11.64 NMAC, Emission Standards for Hazardous Air Pollutants for Stationary Sources.
-A person who demolishes or renovates any commercial building, residential building containing five or more dwellings, or a residential structure that will be demolished in order to build a nonresidential structure or building shall file an asbestos notification with the department no fewer than 10 calendar days before the start of such activity.
-Written asbestos notification certifying to the presence of ACM is required even if regulated ACM is not or may not be present in such buildings or structures.
-Failure to provide proper asbestos notification shall be a violation of the requirements of 20.11.64 NMAC.
+[Part 64 requires any] A person who demolishes or renovates any commercial building, residential building containing five or more dwellings, or a residential structure that will be demolished in order to build a nonresidential structure or building [to] shall file an asbestos notification with the department no fewer than 10 calendar days before the start of such activity.
+Written asbestos notification certifying to the presence of ACM is required even if [asbestos] regulated ACM is not or may not be present in such buildings or structures.
+Failure to provide proper asbestos notification[, or comply with the federal standards incorporated in 20.11.64 NMAC,] shall be a violation of the requirements of 20.11.64 NMAC.
 Knowingly violating provisions of 20.11.64 NMAC is a fourth-degree felony pursuant to the New Mexico Air Quality Control Act, 74-2-14.C.3 NMSA 1978.
-[20.11.20.22 NMAC - Rp, 20.11.20.22 NMAC, 3/17/08]
+[20.11.20.22 NMAC - Rp, 20 NMAC 11.20.
+II.2 - 9, 3/1/04, 3/17/08]

-20.11.20.23 REASONABLY AVAILABLE CONTROL MEASURES FOR FUGITIVE DUST: The permittee may include in the permit application one or more of the reasonably available control measures included in 20.11.20.23 NMAC or one or more alternative fugitive dust control measures, including measures taken to comply with any other statute or regulation if the measures will effectively control fugitive dust during active operations or on inactive disturbed surface areas.
-At minimum, all projects requiring a fugitive dust control construction permit shall utilize paved or gravel entry/exit aprons, steel grates or other devices capable of removing mud and bulk material from vehicle traffic tires, and erect a properly-maintained fabric fencing material around the perimeter of the disturbed surface area with openings no wider than necessary to allow vehicles to enter or exit the area.
+20.11.20.23 REASONABLY AVAILABLE CONTROL MEASURES FOR FUGITIVE DUST: The permittee may include in the permit application one or more of the reasonably available control measures included in [this Section] 20.11.20.23 NMAC or one or more alternative fugitive dust control measures, including measures taken to comply with any other statute or regulation [that would] if the measures will effectively control fugitive dust during [the] active operations or [construction activity] on inactive disturbed surface areas.
+At minimum, all projects requiring a fugitive dust control construction permit shall utilize paved or gravel entry/exit aprons, steel grates or other devices capable of removing mud and bulk material from vehicle traffic tires, and erect a properlymaintained fabric fencing material around the perimeter of the disturbed surface area with openings no wider than necessary to allow vehicles to enter or exit the area.
 The fencing material shall be anchored approximately six inches below the surface on the bottom edge, and when installed shall be approximately 30 or more inches above the existing natural or man-made surface.
 To maintain effectiveness of the entry/exit apron, steel grate or other similar device (device), accumulated materials shall be removed promptly.
 To maintain effectiveness of the fence, fugitive dust that accumulates on either side of the fencing shall be removed promptly.